11:30 AM – 12:30 PM Courses

 • Bright Moments of Jazz & Rock

 This course celebrates the great bands and stars of pop, rock and jazz.
 We will listen to recordings, watch videos, and talk about a wide variety of musicians and bands.
 Social, historical, and musical context will be provided.
-Examples of the artists who will be included are Aretha Franklin, Michael McDonald, Elvis, James Brown, the Temptations, Stan Getz, Miles Davis, Ella Fitzgerald, and B.B.
-King.
-You will also be surprised to hear some wonderful new music.
-We will listen, watch, and discuss the greats.
+Examples of the artists who will be included are Aretha Franklin, Michael McDonald, Elvis, Beatles, James Brown, the Temptations, Stan Getz, Miles Davis, Ella Fitzgerald, B.B.
+King, and some Doo-wop thrown in too.
+We will listen, watch and discuss the greats.
 We will take a look at what it takes for bands to be successful in the Internet era.
 You will expand your jazz and rock music appreciation and have fun doing it.
 Come and share your bright moments!

 Teacher: Tom Doran is a bassist/vocalist who plays Soul, Funk, Blues, Jazz and Rock.
 In retirement he loves to play bass and make abstract art.
 He loves to talk about music so if you do too please join!